 Disadvantages of Bottom-Up

-Can't try on until seamed: You won't know how it really fits until all the pieces are joined.
-This can lead to disappointing surprises.
+Can't try on until seamed: You won't know how a pieced bottom-up sweater truly fits until all pieces are joined and the neckband is finished.
+This can produce disappointing surprises after 40 or more hours of work.

-Length commitment: You have to decide on body and sleeve length before you get to shaping.
-Changing your mind means ripping back.
+Length commitment: Body and sleeve length must be decided before you reach the underarm shaping.
+Changing your mind later means ripping back potentially hundreds of rows.

 How to Choose